This post may contain affiliate links, from which we earn an income.

 This is either your grey waste tanks or your leisure batteries.

-Grey waste that has been sitting for a long time in a sealed container will smell strongly of rotten eggs because it has stagnated in the tank.
-This is often a problem if you’ve been parked up for three or more days and then move off with a full or partially full tank of grey waste water.
+If it’s not your batteries then grey waste will be the culprit.
+Motorhome waste tank smells can be really unpleasant and grey waste that has been sitting for a long time in a sealed container (i.e. your tank) can smell strongly of rotten eggs and sulphur because it has stagnated in the tank.
+This is often a problem if you’ve been parked up wild camping for three or more days without being able to empty, and then move off with a full or partially full tank of grey waste water.

-- Grey Waste – if the smell is more general, then you’ll need to flush through and clean out your grey waste tank as described in the ‘sewage’ section here.
+- If the smell is more general, then you’ll need to flush through and clean out your grey waste tank and pipes as described above.

 A damp smell could also be caused by a leak externally, where water is ingressing into the construction and fabric of the motorhome.
 It can take years for this to become noticeable, especially if it’s a small leak, which they usually are.

-- Condensation – remove any wet clothing or laundry you have drying inside and open as many windows and roof lights as possible to ensure good cross-flow ventilation.
-Clean any mould with a specialist mould remover and follow the actions in the ‘Preventive Measures’ section below.
+- If condensation or mould are present, remove any wet clothing or laundry you have drying inside and open as many windows and roof lights as possible to ensure good cross-flow ventilation.
+Clean any mould with a specialist mould remover.

-- Damp – if you have water ingressing, no matter how little, it will damage the interior of your motorhome.
+- If you have water ingressing and causing damp, no matter how little, it will damage the interior of your motorhome.
 This can be a major problem if identified and cost many £1000’s to repair.
 An expert will be able to use a moisture meter to check if this is the case.